OI-wiki/i18n/docs/basic/prefix-sum.md

 ### High-Dimensional Sum over Subsets Dynamic Programming

 The method of calculating multi-dimensional prefix sum based on inclusion-exclusion principle has an advantage of simple form and no need to memorize specifically.
 But as the dimension increases, the algorithm would have high complexity.
-This chapter will introduce a method of calculating high-dimensional prefix sum based on [dynamic programming](../dp/basic.md). <!--- This method is what is commonly referred to in the context as **high-dimensional prefix sum**.
+This section will introduce a method of calculating high-dimensional prefix sum based on [dynamic programming](../dp/basic.md).

 Let $U$ to be a high-dimensional space with $D$ dimensions.
 We need to find the high-dimensional prefix sum $\text{sum}[\cdot]$ of $f[\cdot]$.
 Let $\text{sum}[i][\text{state}]$ represent all contribution to high-dimensional prefix sum of $\text{state}$ from all same node of $D-i$-th dimension after $\text{state}$.
 From the definition we know that $\text{sum}[0][\text{state}] = f[\text{state}]$ and $\text{sum}[\text{state}] = \text{sum}[D][\text{state}]$. <!---看不懂qaq-->

 The iteration is $\text{sum}[i][\text{state}] = \text{sum}[i - 1][\text{state}] + \text{sum}[i][\text{state}']$, where $\text{state}'$ is all node that $1$ smaller than $\text{state}$ in $i$-th dimension, where $|U|$ is the size of high-dimensional space $U$.

-Here is an example of implementation in pseudo code:
+Here is an example of implementation in pseudocode:
 ```
     for state
       sum[state] = f[state];